My eyes popped out of their sockets, my jaw dropped to the floor, and my heart stopped beating.

 For as long as I can remember, I had been waiting for this moment.

 Of all the countries listed in Psalm 83, Syria was, arguably, the least Psalm 83-like.
-In fact, during the Syrian war, Syria’s government was actually opposed by other countries in the Psalm 83 alliance.
+In fact, during the Syrian civil war, Syria’s government was actually opposed by other countries in the Psalm 83 alliance.
 In 2012, saying “Syria will leave Iran and ally with Germany” would have sounded about as crazy as “Barack Obama will become a far-right Republican conservative.”

 Do you believe obeying God will result in blessings in your life, even when it doesn’t seem likely?
 If I obey my parents, I’ll miss out on having fun.
 If I keep the Sabbath, I won’t get a good job.
 If I tithe and give to others, I won’t have as much money.
 However, God’s promises will always come true, even against all odds.